Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R7 370 4G should theoretically be a bit better than the Radeon HD 7850 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R7 370 4G should be a small bit faster than the Radeon HD 7850 overall. (explain)

-Texel RateThe Radeon R7 370 4G should be just a bit (more or less 13%) better at AF than the Radeon HD 7850. (explain)
+Texel RateThe Radeon R7 370 4G should be a little bit (approximately 13%) more effective at AF than the Radeon HD 7850. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison